khanhtmn/capstone-hub/README.md

 `npm start`

-Note: This README was written mainly from this [repo](https://github.com/Dev-Elie/Connecting-React-Frontend-to-a-Flask-Backend), from which has a tutorial about connecting React to Flask that I use for this project.
+Disclaimer: This README was written mainly from this [repo](https://github.com/Dev-Elie/Connecting-React-Frontend-to-a-Flask-Backend), from which has a tutorial about connecting React to Flask that I use for this project.